bluebanquise/bluebanquise/roles/core/ssh_remote_keys/readme.rst

 Instructions
 ^^^^^^^^^^^^

-This role will ensure remote hosts is having currently defined ssh authorized public keys in their */root/.ssh/authorized_keys* file.
+This role will ensure remote hosts is having currently defined ssh authorized public keys in their */root/.ssh/authorized_keys* file
+(or sudo user home if not using root user).

 These keys are set in file *group_vars/all/equipment_all/authentication.yml*.